 A key question for any central bank using an inflation targeting strategy is what the long-run goal for inflation should be.
-Much research finds that there is a negative relationship between inflation and economic growth, but as pointed out in Bruno and Easterly (1996), the evidence for this negative relationship is weak at low inflation rates.
+Much research finds that there is a negative relationship between inflation and economic growth, 13 but as pointed out in Bruno and Easterly (1996), the evidence for this negative relationship is weak at low inflation rates.

 Because the empirical evidence on the direct relationship between inflation and growth is unlikely to help discriminate between different long-run goals which are less than 10%, another approach to deciding on the appropriate long-run inflation target is to ask the deeper question of what does price stability mean?
-Alan Greenspan has provided a widelycited definition of price stability as a rate of inflation that is sufficiently low that households and businesses do not have to take it into account in making everyday decisions.
-This definition of price stability is a reasonable one and operationally, any inflation number between 0 and 3% seems to meet this criterion.
-Some economists, Martin Feldstein (1997) and William Poole (1999) being prominent examples, argue for a long-run inflation goal of 0%, which has the psychological appeal of the "magic number" of zero.
-Indeed one concern is that an inflation goal greater than zero might lead to a decline in central bank credibility and instability in inflation expectations which could lead to an upward creep in inflation.
-However, evidence in Bernanke et al. (1999), suggests that maintaining a target for inflation above zero, but not too far above (less than 3%), for an extended period, does not lead to instability in the public's inflation expectations or to a decline in central bank credibility.
+Alan Greenspan has provided a widely-cited definition of price stability: a rate of inflation that is sufficiently low that households and businesses do not have to take it into account in making everyday decisions.
+This definition of price stability is a reasonable one and, operationally, any inflation number between 0 and 3% seems to meet this criterion.
+Some economists, Martin Feldstein (1997) and William Poole

-&lt;sup>10E.g., see Kormendi and Meguire (198), Grier and Tullock (1989), Cozier and Selody (1992), Fischer (1993), Anderson and Gruen (1995), Barro (1995), and Andres and Hernando (1999).
+13E.g., see Kormendi and Meguire (198), Grier and Tullock (1989), Cozier and Selody (1992), Fischer (1993), Anderson and Gruen (1995), Barro (1995), and Andres and Hernando (1999).